Macrofacet Theory for Gaussian Process Statistical Surfaces: DISCUSSION

-\paragraph{Normal distribution} Inspired by the definition of NDF, we propose the area of GDF in Equation~\ref{eqn:gdf_to_ndf} to compute NDF.
-This is independent with Gaussian processes.
-Futhermore, within the independent assumption, we can use SDF distribution to define micro-geometry and convert any stochastic processes implicit surface to macrofacet if we know the GDF and SDF distribution of any point in the space.
+\paragraph{Normal distribution} Inspired by the definition of the NDF, we propose the GDF in Equation~\ref{eqn:pdf_to_gdf} to compute the NDF.
+This is independent of Gaussian processes.
+Furthermore, within the independent assumption, we can use the SDF distribution to define the micro-geometry and convert any stochastic processes implicit surface to the macrofacet if we know the GDF and SDF distribution of any point in the space.